signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ```
 eb init --profile profile-app-2
 ```
-6. **Create an environment** In terms of AWS, here is hierarchy Application -> environment.
-So, the second step is to create an evnironment.
+6. **Create an environment** In terms of AWS, here is the hierarchy Application -> environment.
+So, the second step is to create an environment.
 Run the command:
 ```
 eb create
 ```
-Again, it will ask you some question but most of them are pretty straightforward.
+Again, it will ask you some questions but most of them are pretty straightforward.
 Answer "_classic_" to the question about the load balancer.
 More information can be found in [their documentation on this command](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-create.html).

-After it's done you can sign in into the AWS console and make sure your application and environment are deployed successfully.
+After it's done you can sign in to the AWS console and make sure your application and environment are deployed successfully.
 It will provide the link you can check the working app:
 ![image](https://user-images.githubusercontent.com/125164513/226986287-99599c84-af62-4d1e-b27b-3b91dd413df5.png)

 7. **Deploy** Next time, when you are ready to deploy your changes, just run this command: